How to Choose a Cloud Service Provider: A Comprehensive Guide

 Data loss, privacy, and leakage are people's top cloud security concerns, according to a survey conducted by ISC2.
 Moreover, 62% of respondents mentioned data privacy and confidentiality.

-So, since security concerns so many people, your chosen cloud service tool should employ robust security measures that protect your data, such as:
+So, since security concerns so many people—and with the average total cost of a data breach at $4.35 million—your chosen cloud service tool should employ robust security measures that protect your data, such as:

-• Identity and access management (IAM) as well as secure access controls that allow you to decide which people may see which data.
-To give you more context, IAM refers to security measures such as multi-factor authentication, role-based access, firewalls, etc., that allow you to manage who can access your files.
+Identity and access management (IAM) as well as secure access controls that allow you to decide which people may see which data.
+To give you more context, IAM refers to security measures such as multi-factor authentication, role-based access, and firewalls that allow you to manage who can access your files.
+Investing in these zero-trust models can save over USD 1 million per security incident.

 In addition, choose a solution that complies with industry-specific standards, like in healthcare or finance.
 But also with regional standards, such as GDPR in the European Union.